What Is The Best Asset for Retirement Investment?

 Planning Your Retirement Investment

-When you’re planning your retirement investment, the most important consideration is time.
+When planning your retirement investment, the most important consideration is time.
 Ideally, you want to start planning and investing as soon as possible, so that you can maximise the strength of your returns.

 At the same time, you need to understand the ‘retirement number’ that you’re going to need.
 It’s one of the key questions that sits at the heart of any retirement plan and can dictate your actions going forward.